-Children benefit the most since their teeth are developing, making it easier for their teeth to grow as they should.
-Hence, the reason why you should bring your little one to see our kids’ dentist in Del Mar to get their teeth straightened.
+Children benefit the most since their teeth are developing, making it easier to grow as they should.
+Hence, the reason why you should bring your little one to see our kids’ dentist in Del Mar is to get their teeth straightened.

 But this doesn’t mean that adults cannot benefit from orthodontia.
 There are excellent solutions that can help straighten your teeth.

 When people dismiss orthodontics as a cosmetic procedure, they downplay its overall importance in oral health.
 Instead, most people fixate on the perfect smile at the end of the procedure and conclude that beauty was the purpose of undergoing the treatment.
 However, this is not the whole story.

 View some of the reasons why you should consider undergoing orthodontics near you:

 Your teeth play a huge role in how you speak.
 Misalignment will affect how you pronounce words and even annunciate.
 This can make communication challenging, especially when you speak to strangers.